 Regulations for Hair

 Both the National Collegiate Athletic Association, which governs college wrestling, and the NFHS Wrestling Rules Committee, which regulates high school wrestling, have similar rules regarding appearance and hair.
 Wrestlers must have short hair that does not hang below a standard collar in the back.
 The rules also mandate short sideburns that descend no lower than the earlobe.
+If a wrestler has longer hair, he must tuck it into his headgear or a solid, non-abrasive hair cover worn underneath his headgear.
 Bandannas and hair nets are not permitted in competition.
-Due to these regulations, most wrestlers compete with a short style such as a buzz cut or crew cut.
-Although grabbing hair is strictly prohibited during competition, it can happen if you have a slightly longer cut.

 Regulations for Facial Hair